RasmusLindroth/tut/docs/man/tut.7.md

 : Shows toots tagged with \<tag\>, e.g. :tag linux.
 You can input multiple tags if you want to show them in the same timeline

 **:tags**
-: List of tags that you're following
+: List of tags that you\'re following

 **:unfollow-tag** *\<tag\>*
 : Unfollow the hashtag named \<tag\>, e.g. :unfollow-tag tut